Profile: Bo Xilai

 He was credited with the stellar success and transformation of Dalian from an unremarkable port to a major city - one of the cleanest in China and a showcase of China's economic boom.

-It was also in Dalian that Mr Bo and Gu reportedly first met Mr Heywood.
+It was also in Dalian that Bo and Gu Kailai reportedly first met Mr Heywood.

 At the last party congress in 2007, he was given a seat on the politburo.
-He reportedly had ambitions for the top ranks - the nine-member standing committee.
-Some analysts believe that Bo Yibo's death in January that year diminished his chances.'Chongqing model'
+He reportedly had ambitions for the top ranks - the politburo standing committee.
+Some analysts believe that Bo Yibo's death in January that year diminished his chances.

 Bo Xilai was instead appointed party chief of Chongqing.
 He became well-known there for running two major campaigns in the city.